ros-navigation/docs.nav2.org/configuration/packages/bt-plugins/actions/PlannerSelector.rst

 PlannerSelector
 ==============

 It is used to select the planner that will be used by the planner server.
-It subscribes to the _planner_selector_ topic to recive command msgs with the name of the planner to be used.
+It subscribes to the ``planner_selector`` topic to receive command messages with the name of the planner to be used.
 It is commonly used before of the ComputePathToPoseAction.
-The selected_planner output port is passed to planner_id input port of the ComputePathToPoseAction.
+The ``selected_planner`` output port is passed to ``planner_id`` input port of the ComputePathToPoseAction.
+If none is provided on the topic, the ``default_planner`` is used.

 .. _bt_navigator: https://github.com/ros-planning/navigation2/tree/main/nav2_bt_navigator